IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 # Section 3.
 Developer onboarding and quick setup guide

 This guide's objective is to help you set up your development environment, test it, and write your first smart contract within an hour.
+This will be a simple vesting contract in which someone sends a gift of ada to a beneficiary.
+The beneficiary can access their gift only after a specific deadline has passed and the beneficiary has signed the contract.

 ## Setting up and testing your development environment